MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

    - **Often useful to purposefully program these, writing code backwards**
      - Program will fail at the spot developer needs to return to
      - "Finding errors" that have odd CONSOLE descriptions gets easier with this technique
+- Mention floating-point division ( & multiplcation), see next exemplar for examples
+- Population: testing construction of variables to be included in a class
+    - Note: a music player will have a single instance from a class in CS30, special form of CLASS (static class???)
+- Prmitive Data used is ???? (boolean, byte, char, short, int, long, float, double), String seems primitive but immutable

 ### DIVs: introducing math fluency
 - Primitive rect() parameters can be abstracted to groups of 4
 - Intialization can become patterned
 - Initiailization based on single values
 - Repeating lines, number changes, summarized by FOR-iteration
+- Static Variable: memory allocation happens only once

 - TBA